 The Servant of God Maria Esperanza Bianchini, as a spiritual guide of the Betania Choir used to address the choir before each presentation.
 These are some of her inspiring phrases: “Smile with the joy of the innocent child.
 Share your song with the souls.
 The Betania Choir is light, inspiration, positive force, glory to God.”

-The Betania Foundation and the Betania Choir wish you a MERRY CHRISTMAS!
+The Betania Spirituality Movement and the Betania Choir wish you a MERRY CHRISTMAS!